Modern Day Witch Hunt

-Early in the afternoon on a week day in late July 2015 Ed was seated at his computer when there’s a loud banging on his front door.
-When he opened the door he’s confronted by a group of several polices officers.
+Early in a mid-week afternoon in late July 2015 Ernest was seated at his computer when there was a loud banging on his front door.
+When he opened the door he was confronted by a group of several police officers.
 One, in plain clothes, flashed an ID and half mumbled his name.
 The cop’s voice was much clearer when he got to the part about exercising a search warrant on the premises.
 The warrant authorised them to take:

 - Personal or laptop computers,